The Tidal Torque Theory Revisited: II. Rotational Halo Properties: AM Growth of Accreting Halos

 Lumps in protohalos feel not only the tidal torque of external mass fluctuations, but also the tidal torque of other lumps, meaning that the inner rotational properties of {\it protohalos} arise from interactions between constituents (lumps) with different properties.
 Thus, we might wonder whether the rotational properties of {\it halos} also keep information about major mergers.
 But this is not the case.
 When two progenitors of a halo arising from two lumps in the protohalo merge, the part of their AM due to their mutual tidal torque cancels, and the only AM that survives is that due to the external torque source acting on their composite system, as if there have been no lumps.
 Therefore, violent relaxation yields the memory loss not only of the mass and location of preexisting lumps, but also of their mutual tidal torque, and the typical rotational halo properties can also be inferred assuming monolithic collapse, as done in Section \ref{PAM2}.

-This conclusion is not contradictory with the dramatic change of the AM modulus and orientation of individual halos when they undergo a major merger (e.g., \citealt{Vea02,Bea10,Bea16,EB22}).
-Indeed, the AM of the initial object is essentially due to the tidal torque of its merging partner (Paper I), while the AM of the final object is due to their common external torque source.
+This conclusion is not contradictory with the frequent, often dramatic, change in the AM modulus and orientation of halos found in simulations when monitoring {\it their individual evolution} (e.g., \citealt{Bea10,Bea16,Gea21,EB22}).
+These changes are caused by major mergers between protohalo progenitors.
+Indeed, in the case of clumpy protohalos, the AM of the progenitors formed from these clumps is essentially due to the tidal torque exerted by their merging partners which are the closer mass fluctuation of the same mass (Paper I).
+But the AM of essentially opposite sign of both objects caused by their mutual torque cancels when they merge (actually, since their first fly by).
+Consequently, after the merger, the AM of the final object is due to their common external torque source.
+This yields an important change in the modulus and orientation of their individual AM (even when the protohalo including both objects is still in linear regime).
 However, the global AM of the composite system evolves continuously as if there were no merger.
-This is why simulations also find that halo AM grows according to Equation (\ref{1}) until freezing out, as if there were no major mergers (e.g., \citealt{Sea00,Pea02a}).
+This is why simulations following the evolution of the AM of the protohalo grows according to Equation (\ref{1}) until freezing out, as if there were no major mergers (e.g., \citealt{Sea00,Pea02a}), despite the changes in the AM of the inner individual halos.